 Based upon our decision on May 10, 2019 to accelerate our transition to the Orion platform, we evaluated our accounting policies related to the disposition in accordance with ASC 205-20 Discontinued Operations, and assessed our long-lived assets for any indications that their carrying values may not be recoverable in accordance with ASC 360, Property, Plant, and Equipment, for any impairment.
-Based upon these reviews we recorded an impairment charge of \$2.4 million related to inventory of Argus II based on our plans to suspend production of Argus II.
+Based upon these reviews we recorded in March, 2019 an impairment charge of \$2.4 million related to inventory of Argus II based on our plans to suspend production of Argus II.
+As part of this transition we commenced a corporate restructuring plan to focus on development of Orion and other key research projects.
+Specifically, we reduced expenses and personnel related to commercial activities and production for the Argus II.
+We recognized approximately \$0.7 million of pre-tax restructuring charges in the second quarter of fiscal year 2019 in connection with this restructuring, consisting of severance and other employee termination benefits, substantially all of which are expected to be settled in cash during the next two quarters of 2019.
+In addition we incurred an additional \$0.2 million impairment charge related to inventory in the three months ended June 30, 2019.
+Until Argus II operations cease, we continue to present it as part of continuing operations.
 Based upon our review of the applicable accounting standards we determined that there was no impairment of any other assets.